Chino Valley RELIGION

 Christ Lutheran

-Pastor Roy Robbins will speak on “But, I Say to You” at the 8 a.m. traditional and 10 a.m. contemporary Sunday services at 5500 Francis Ave., Chino.
+Pastor Roy Robbins will speak on “Down from the Mountaintop” at the 8 a.m. traditional and 10 a.m. contemporary Sunday services at 5500 Francis Ave., Chino.
+Coffee and refreshments will be served after both services.
+The church offers a Christ-centered preschool.
+Information: (714) 392-1366 or christchurchchino.org.

 (0) comments